songfd2018/BUSseq-0.99.0/README.md

 # Demo

-Please see the vignettes for the detailed instructions on how to use the package:
+Please find the pdf file for the detailed instructions on how to use the package by running the following codes in the `R` session:

 ```
 vignette("BUSseq_user_guide",package="BUSseq")  # view the vignettes